OA and Fisheries Management

 - Assessing the equity implications of quota allocation systems

 When using ITQ market prices to estimate the value of fish stock assets, compilers should be aware that quota prices may not fully reflect the underlying resource value.
 Quota markets are often thin (few transactions), geographically segmented, and subject to regulatory constraints on ownership concentration and foreign participation that can distort prices.
 In addition, quota prices reflect private expectations of future harvesting returns, which may diverge from the social value of the resource.
-Where quota markets exist, their prices can serve as a useful cross-check against net present value estimates derived from resource rent approaches (SEEA CF para 5.444--5.452), but should not be treated as the sole basis for monetary asset valuation without careful assessment of market conditions[41].
+Where quota markets exist, their prices can serve as a useful cross-check against net present value estimates derived from resource rent approaches.
+The primary reference for ITQ treatment as environmental assets is SEEA CF paras 4.178-4.180, which establish the asset classification for permits to use environmental assets.
+The valuation method—resource rent and net present value approaches—is provided in SEEA CF paras 5.441-5.452.
+Quota prices should not be treated as the sole basis for monetary asset valuation without careful assessment of market conditions[40].

 3.5.6 Climate Change Adaptation